 A: It does, but the insulation you have may not be enough for your home.
 In much of the housing in America, attic insulation levels are minimal, at best.
 That's because many home builders only offer standard (not optimal) levels of insulation in order to maintain competitive selling prices.
 Couple this with the fact that older insulation tends to settle over time if not installed properly, if you live in an older home, you probably need to add insulation.
 But even in a newer home, additional insulation will save enough money in reduced utility bills to pay for itself quickly, allowing you to benefit from those savings as they continue.
 Upgraded insulation will also increase the overall value of your house and make it more marketable.

 A: AFIS stands by all our work and services we provide.
 All products come with a manufacturer’s warranty, which we can discuss during your free consultation.

-Have you opened a new location, redesigned your shop, or added a new product or service?
-Don't keep it to yourself, let folks know.
-A: The "R" means "resistant to heat flow".
+The "R" means "resistant to heat flow".
 The higher the R-Value, the greater the insulation power.
 To get the marked R-Value, it is essential that the insulation is installed properly!